croct-tech/challenges/customer-success-engineer/README.md

 - There is no problem with using other libraries/frameworks.
 The objective here is to assess your technical skills and understand how you deal with documentation
 - If possible, test your application.
 We absolutely love well-written and tested code! 😍
 - If you have any questions, we're here to support you!
-Please reach us on the `#support` channel in the [Croct Community](https://croct.link/community).
+Please reach us on the `#challenges` channel in the [Croct Community](https://croct.link/community).

 ### Important!